Alliance seeks Coalition Organizer

-The Alliance is a coalition of community-based organizations and advocacy groups building shared power to advance strategic campaigns around the intersections of racial justice, economic justice, environmental justice, and health equity.
-Our mission is to advance justice and equity in economic growth and land development in the Twin Cities region.
+The Alliance is a coalition of community-based organizations and advocacy groups with a mission to advance justice and equity in economic growth and land development in the Twin Cities region.
+The Alliance operates from a commitment to four core principles:

 - Build support for a broader justice movement that recognizes the interdependence of people, policies, and land-use decisions.